 Please pick your child up on time.
-The Teacher will not let your child leave until you arrive.
 Please remind the Teacher if you are responsible for taking any other children home or if someone else is picking up your child.
 Risk Management guidelines require a minimum of two adults to be on site whenever children are present.
 Therefore, one parent (preferably a Board Member) must stay with the Teacher until the last child has been picked up.
 The Preschool must have, on file, a list of the people authorized to take a child out of school.
 Authorization forms will be completed at the beginning of the year and filed.
-Please update as needed.
 Also, please inform the Teacher if someone other than the drop-off person will be picking up.
 If that person is not already on the Authorized Adults Release form, a special one-time "Child Release Form" must be filled out.
 Finally, if the person picking up the child is not known to the Teacher, that person must show a valid picture ID.
-Departure can be a hectic time.
-After the goodbye song the Teacher will dismiss the children one by one.
-Please save conversation for outside the classroom.
-If you want to talk to the Teacher about events of the day, or anything else, please call the Teacher directly or use email.
+In 3-5s, the pre-k children stay for one hour longer and the teacher continues to teach while the other children leave.
+A quick exit helps avoid disruptions.